Slow Cooker Beef Machaca

 There are so many options for side dishes to serve Machaca.
 Here are some favorite traditional options and options that think outside the box.

-- Go traditional and serve the machaca with some refried beans and rice.
+- Beans and rice: Go traditional and serve the machaca with refried beans and rice.
+Or make frijoles charros or black beans.

-- For a lighter option, consider making a Mexican Street Corn Salad.
+- Salad: For a lighter option, consider making a Mexican Street Corn Salad or Mexican Chopped Salad.

-- Although these are traditional served with tortillas, you could use lettuce wraps for something lighter.
+- Tortillas and wraps: Although machaca is traditionally served with corn tortillas, you could use lettuce wraps for something lighter.

-- During cooler months, this is pretty delicious with mashed potatoes, mashed cauliflower, or polenta.
+- Potatoes: During cooler months, this is pretty delicious with mashed potatoes, mashed cauliflower, or polenta.

 Ingredients

-- 3 lbs. lean eye of round beef roast
+- 3 lbs. lean beef chuck roast (or round roast)

 - Salt and pepper